pjsilvestre/CS157A-21/docs/Project_Requirements.md

 * The application will retrieve all aggregated clothing articles in a user's saved collection and display them for view in a separate page.

 ### Updating Pieces
+* Users will be able to edit infomation/characteristics of an existing clothing in their collection.
+* The application will save the edited information.

 ### Removing Pieces
+* Users will be able to remove an exitsing clothing from their collection.

+### Saving Favorite Outfits
+* Users will be able to create an outfit by selecting several existing pieces in their collection.
+* The outfits will be stored in an outfit list within the user's collection and can be browsed through.

 ## Non-Functional Issues in Detail